As of early evening on 31 March 2022, ScottishPower Renewables East Anglia One North and East Anglia Two offshore wind projects have been consented.

-On 1 April, 5 days before the 6 month Examination period was due to close, the Secretary of State granted a 3-month extension to the Examinations.
-This means the Examinations will not close until 6 July 2021.
+On 1 April 2021, 5 days before the 6 month Examination period was due to close, the Planning Inspectorate announced that the Secretary of State had granted a 3-month extension to the Examinations.
+This meant the Examinations did not close until 6 July 2021.

-SEAS has joined with other groups to object to the extension on the grounds that it is procedurally unfair.
+SEAS joined with other groups to object to the extension on the grounds that it was procedurally unfair.

 SEAS have limited human and financial resources.
 To meet the gruelling schedule of hearings we, in effect, emptied the bank accounts to pay for experts and counsel.
 In this context, SPR has unlimited resources and any extension can and will be funded commensurately.

-Finally, the overwhelming impression we are left with is that the extension benefits SPR by giving them an unfair chance to plug the multitude of gaps that exist in their evidence.
+The overwhelming impression we were left with is that the extension benefited SPR by giving them an unfair chance to plug the multitude of gaps that existed in their evidence.
 SPR has had more than ample opportunity to adduce evidence on all matters.